Meningitis, Viral

 - Peaks summer to fall in temperate climates (but is year round in subtropical or tropical climates)

-- Nonpolio enteroviruses are the most common cause of viral meningitis.
+- Nonpolio enteroviruses are the most common cause of viral meningitis; estimated 75,000 VM cases caused by enterovirus annually in the United States

 Etiology and Pathophysiology

-- In immunocompetent hosts, VM is a rare complication of an acute viral infection like gastroenteritis, mumps, HSV, VZV, and arthropod-borne viruses.
+- In immunocompetent hosts, VM is a rare complication of an acute viral infection like gastroenteritis, mumps, herpes simplex virus (HSV), varicella-zoster virus (VZV), and arthropod-borne viruses.

-- Case reports in the literature indicate that SARS-CoV-2 can also cause VM as a rare complication.
+- Case reports in the literature indicate that SARS-CoV-2, rotavirus A, and hepatitis E can cause VM.

-- In immunocompromised hosts, viral pathogens may also include CMV and EBV.
+- In immunocompromised hosts, viral pathogens may include cytomegalovirus (CMV) and Epstein-Barr virus (EBV).

-- 23–61% of VM cases are caused by nonpolio human enteroviruses.
-These viruses are typically transmitted via the fecal-oral route.
+- 23–61% of VM cases are caused by nonpolio human enteroviruses, typically transmitted via the fecal-oral route.

-- Mosquito-borne viruses include West Nile, Zika, chikungunya, dengue, St. Louis encephalitis virus, and Eastern equine encephalitis virus.
-Tick-borne viruses include Powassan virus, Colorado tick fever virus, tick-borne encephalitis virus.
+- Mosquito-borne viruses include West Nile, Zika, chikungunya, dengue, St. Louis encephalitis, and Eastern equine encephalitis viruses.
+Tick-borne viruses include Powassan, Colorado tick fever, and tick-borne encephalitis viruses.

 - Recurrent benign lymphocytic (Mollaret) meningitis is generally associated with HSV-2 (80% of cases).